ibm-cloud-docs/solution-tutorials/sql-database.md

 We create the SQL database service in the form of Db2 Warehouse on Cloud.
 Let's take a quick tour to familiarize ourselves with the Web UI.

 1. In the dashboard locate the entry for the Db2 Warehouse on Cloud service.
-2. Click on it and you will be taken to service dashboard.
-From here you can get to documentation ("IBM Knowledge Center") under "Learn" or to the console (Web UI) for Db2 Warehouse on Cloud.
+2. Click on it and you will be taken to the service dashboard.
+From here you can get to the documentation ("IBM Knowledge Center") under "Learn" or to the console (Web UI) for Db2 Warehouse on Cloud.
 3. Click on **Open**.
 The console is now loaded.
 4. If it is the first time using the console, you are offered to take a tour.
 Take it.
 Remember how you can easily take the tour again.
 It is explained during the tour.